Architecture (ARCH)

 ARCH 3214 (3) History and Theory of Architecture 2

-Picking up after the Industrial Revolution and continuing through to today¿s Contemporary Architecture this course is the sequel to History and Theory I. History be taught thematically and cover important structures, key figures, and movements that have shaped our modern world.
+Picking up after the Industrial Revolution and continuing through to today¿s Contemporary Architecture, history is taught thematically to cover important structures, key figures, and movements that have shaped our modern world.

-Requisites: Requires prerequisite course of ENVD 1024 (minimum grade C-) and restricted to Program in Environmental Design (ARPLU) students or restricted to Architectural Engineering (AREN) majors only with 57-180 credits (Junior or Senior).
+Requisites: Requires prerequisite course of ENVD 1024 (minimum grade C-) and restricted to all majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD) or Architectural Engineering (AREN) majors only with 57-180 credits (Junior or Senior).

 Recommended: Prerequisite ARCH 3114 with a C- or better.